Canvas vs Twill – Is One More Durable?

 Jackets and outdoor wear are often made from canvas, especially when coated in wax for additional water resistance.
 Duck canvas is also a common material for workwear trousers, owing to its resistance to snagging and tearing.

 Twill refers to the type of weave or structure of a fabric.
-There are three primary types of textile weaves: twill, satin, and plain weaves.
-Again, canvas is plain weave while twill is a specific type of weave.
+There are three traditional types of textile weaves: twill, satin, and plain weaves.
+Again, canvas is a type of fabric constructed of a plain weave, whereas twill is type of weave that can describe lots of types of fabric (such as denim).
+Essentially, twill weaves are distinguished from plain weaves as a result of their diagonal offset threads, which are called wales.

 Twill is very tough.
-One can imagine that by thinking of the plain weave used for canvas and beefing it up by adding more threads in the warp and/or weft, which will have an effect on the strength.
-This structure produces a stronger material than the right angles found in canvas’s plain weave.
+One can imagine starting with the plain weave used for canvas and beefing it up by adding more threads at intervals to supplement the warp and/or weft.
+This structure produces a stronger material than the right angles found in canvas’s plain weave as it has more threads, at more angles, holding its fabric together.

-Canvas’s plain weave is reversible in so much that there is no visible difference between the front and back of the fabric, while twill fabrics can have a front and a backside.
-Of course, the two sides have jargony sounding names like the technical face (the front) and the technical back (the back, duh).
+Canvas’s plain weave is reversible, meaning there is no visible difference between the front and back of the fabric.
+On the other hand, twill fabrics can often have a front and a backside which are easily identifiable.
+Of course, the two sides have jargony-sounding names like the technical face (the front) and the technical back (the back, duh).

 The front of the twill weave has the more visible wale and is usually more durable and more attractive, so it’s the side that most people are used to seeing.
-One of the reasons that denim is a twill fabric is that the uneven surface of the technical face, with its pronounced wale, hides stains better than a plain-weaved canvas.
-So twill has this cool combo of being both durable and more stain resistant.
+A benefit of twill weaves such as denim is that the uneven surface of the technical face, with its pronounced wale, hides stains better than a plain-weaved canvas.
+So twill has this cool combo of being both durable and more stain-resistant.

 Twill can be found in super-expensive houndstooth down to common work clothes and flannels.